Obstructing Lagrangian concordance for closures of 3-braids: Drawing Weinstein diagrams

 \section{Drawing Weinstein diagrams}

-We now want to obtain a Weinstein handlebody diagram for $X_\Lambda$ of the previous corollary.
+We now want to obtain a Weinstein handlebody diagram in Gompf standard form \cite{Gom98} for $X_\Lambda$ of the previous corollary.
 To obtain the attaching spheres the 2-handles we will use the recipe laid out by Casals and Murphy \cite{CasMur19}, which uses the following proposition to determine the attaching maps as simplified contact surgery curves on the boundary:

 \begin{prop}\cite{CasMur19} Let $(Y,\xi)$ be a contact manifold with open book decomposition $(F,\phi)$ and let $\lambda$ denote the Liouville form on $F$.
 Let $S,L\subset(F,\lambda)$ be two exact Lagrangian submanifolds such that $S$ is diffeomorphic to a sphere.
 Suppose that the potential functions $\psi_S$ and $\psi_L$ where $d\psi_S=\lambda|_S$ and $d\psi_L =\lambda|_L$ are $C^0$-bounded by a small enough $\epsilon >0$, and consider the contact manifold $(Y',\xi')$ obtained by performing $(+1)$-surgery along $\Lambda^\epsilon_S$, an $\epsilon$-pushoff of $\Lambda$ by $\psi$, and $(-1)$-surgery along $\Lambda^{5\epsilon}_S$.
 Then: \begin{enumerate} \item there exists a canonical contact identification $(Y,\xi) = (Y',\xi')$ and \item the Legendrian $\Lambda^{3\epsilon}_L\subset(Y',\xi')$ is Legendrian isotopic to $\Lambda^0_{\tau_S(L)}\subset (Y,\xi)$. \end{enumerate} In an analogous manner, performing contact $(-1)$ and $(+1)$-surgeries along $\Lambda^\epsilon_S$ and $\Lambda^{5\epsilon}_S$ in $(Y,\xi)$ results in a contact manifold $(Y,\xi)$ with a contact identification $(Y,\xi)=(Y',\xi')$ under which $\Lambda^{3\epsilon}_L\subset (Y,\xi)$ is Legendrian isotopic to $\Lambda_{\tau^{-1}_S(L)}\subset (Y,\xi)$. \end{prop}